NLeSC/guide/projects/projects_overview.md

 # Projects

-NLeSC is a projects based organization
+NLeSC is a projects based organization.